 Texas woman accused of mailing bombs to Obama, Abbott

-Julia Poff, 46, mailed the devices in October 2016, along with a third package that she sent to the Social Security Administration, according to an indictment.
+Julia Poff, 46, mailed the devices in October 2016, along with a third package that she sent to the Social Security Administration, near Baltimore, according to an indictment.
 Of the three packages, only Abbott opened his.
 It did not detonate because “he did not open it as designed,” court documents said.

 A grand jury indicted her this month on six counts, including mailing injurious articles and transporting explosives with the intent to kill and injure, according to documents filed this week in district court in Houston.